 The daughter of Classic-winning trainer Fulke Johnson Houghton, Eve Johnston Houghton took over the licence from her father at the start of 2007.

-The best horse she has trained is now retired The Cheka, who provided her with a first Pattern race success when taking the Group 3 Timeform Jury Stakes at Haydock in 2011 and went on to take second in the Group 1 Darley July Cup at Newmarket in 2012, race four in the Sprint division of the QIPCO British Champions Series.
+The Cheka provided her with a first Pattern race success when taking the Group 3 Timeform Jury Stakes at Haydock in 2011 and went on to finish second in the Group 1 Darley July Cup at Newmarket in 2012.